- Share Content Curation: The Art of a Curated Post [Infographic] on Facebook

 3. Body Text

-Your own, original body text should take up the majority of the post and include the following elements:
+Your own, original body text should take up the majority of the post.
+Include the following elements:

 - Attribution of the original article and author (with a link to the article)